Faculty Manual

 Responsible Office: Office of the University Provost Responsible Official: University Provost

 Students enrolled at Fairleigh Dickinson University are expected to maintain the highest standards of academic honesty.
-Students have the responsibility to make known the existence of academic dishonesty to their course instructor, and then, if necessary, to their school director or department chair, as well as to the academic dean of their college.
+Students have the responsibility to make known the existence of academic dishonesty to their course instructor, and then, if necessary, to their program director or department chair, as well as to the academic dean of their college.
 Course instructors have the added responsibility to state in advance, in their syllabi, any special policies and procedures concerning examinations and other academic exercises specific to their courses.
 Students should request this information if it is not provided by their course instructor.

-The full policy is available here: http://www.fdu.edu/academicintegrity
+The full policy is available here: https://www.fdu.edu/academics/academic-policies/#integrity

 Appendix B: Grade Appeal Procedure